- What Makes Cloud Storage the Best for Large Files

 - No block-level sync

-- No monthly plans
+- No monthly payment plans

 Other Reasons We Like pCloud

-- No file-size limit
+- No file size limit

-- Monthly traffic limit
+- Monthly bandwidth limit

 - No block-level sync